signalrift-sys/homelab-notes/README.md

 - Privacy-first by default
 - Minimal exposed surface
-- Observable failure over silent failure
+- Observable failure over silent failure.
+Failures should be detectable and alerting-enabled rather than hidden.
 - Portatbility

 ## Planned Structure